-As much as I loathe talking about it, battling eczema is something I’ve dealt with since my childhood.
+As much as I loathe talking about it, I’ve battled eczema since childhood.
 It’s a pesky, irritating and somewhat embarrassing problem that’s followed me my entire life.
-I get patches on my neck and IN my ears, which is not only gross…but also has made me even more prone to swimmers ear and general ear infections.
-At its worst, I’ll find flakes that appear like dandruff scattered throughout my hair.
+I get patches on my neck and IN my ears, which is not only unpleasant…but has also made me even more prone to ear infections.
 Cute, right?
 Nope.

 Truth is, I’ve tried many over-the-counter remedies through the years but have yet to find something that works as effectively as my prescription ointment.
 On the flip side, while my prescription does heal up my eczema patches – my doctor cautions me that it is not safe for daily use.

 So here I’ve been living in a catch 22 state my entire life.
 The prescription works but can only be used as a last resort.
 The over-the-counter methods are safer, but ineffective.
 After working my way through all the drugstore eczema creams, applying tea tree oil and keeping my fingers crossed with cortizone creams, I’ve struck out across the board and lived my life defeated by eczema. *womp womp*

 Testing the Eczema Honey Cream

 After basically giving up on finding something over-the-counter to treat my eczema, I was thrilled when the Eczema Honey Co. team reached out to me over email.
 Their offer to gift me some product so I could share my thoughts with you was very generous and I was excited to try a whole new approach to battling my eczema.
 I’d exhausted every avenue I could think of and the sound of a natural, organic cream was truly music to my eczema-suffering ears and neck!